 FOR IMMEDIATE RELEASE

-NEW YORK, January 12, 2021 – For more than forty years, Hetrick-Martin Institute (HMI) has been a pioneer in the provision of comprehensive mental health services for LGBTQIA+ youth, mostly of color, who face multiple crises–many struggling with homelessness, hunger, family rejection, and violence.
+For more than forty years, Hetrick-Martin Institute (HMI) has been a pioneer in the provision of comprehensive mental health services for LGBTQIA+ youth, mostly of color, who face multiple crises–many struggling with homelessness, hunger, family rejection, and violence.
 These young people are often ostracized and rendered invisible based on their race, gender expression, and sexual orientation.
 Supporting the well-being of our youth requires that HMI recognize that the unique challenges they face are inextricably linked to systems of oppression, including those of racism, violence, homophobia, transphobia, and xenophobia.

 Based on a clear understanding of the synergy between direct service and policy, HMI’s Advocacy and Capacity Building Department was established to help facilitate the removal of the systemic barriers which negatively impact the lives of LGBTQIA+ youth.
 A key component of our policy work includes increasing the awareness of community-based providers of the structural barriers faced by our youth, as well as challenging government agencies and social service leaders to enact policies mitigating and disrupting these barriers.